lm2612/emulator/README.md

 Emulator built to predict short-term temperature response of the HadGEM3 global climate model to 9 different emission inputs.
 We ran HadGEM3 with a Latin Hybercube design across to emissions inputs to generate a training dataset of size 80 and a test dataset of size 18.

+### Dependencies
+This code uses `GPy`, developed and maintained by Sheffield Machine Learning group (https://github.com/SheffieldML/GPy).
+You will also need `scikit-learn`, `matplotlib`, `cartopy` libraries.
+See full list of packages required in the conda environment file `environment.yml`.

 ### Quickstart
 Run the jupyter notebooks in `notebooks` to see a demo of how the code works.